What operating systems does Lens support?#

 exec command, the binary must be available in global PATH or absolute path must be used.
 Lens application can't see PATH modifications made by any shell init scripts.
 There might be also some issues on the Snap version if the exec binary is installed also from Snap and requires additional symlinking, please see #699.

 Why I don't see anything on Cluster dashboard?#

 Users will see on Cluster dashboard only those resources that they are allowed to see (RBAC).
-Lens requires that user has access at least to one namespace.
+Lens requires that the user has access at least to one namespace.
 Lens tries first fetch namespaces from Kubernetes API.
-If user is not allowed to list namespaces, allowed namespaces can be configured in Cluster settings or in Kubeconfig.
+If the user is not allowed to list namespaces, allowed namespaces can be configured in Cluster settings or in Kubeconfig.

 Why I don't see any metrics or some of the metrics are not working?#